deanwampler/Contract4J5/contract4j5/README.txt

   }

 - The build process now uses  binary (jar) weaving when the "tests" are built, providing an example of using Contract4J with this approach.
-Preliminary support for a load-time weaving (LTW) example is also provided.
-However, it is not yet complete, pending an AspectJ bug fix (see above).
+An example of using load-time weaving (LTW) is also provided (see the details above).

 "Binary" weaving is weaving done after compiling all code, using a post-compilation weaving step.
 It is useful for organizations that prefer to use